khaituonq/wall-store/README.md

 WALL STORE

-Overview\n
+Overview
 This project is an eCommerce website that allows users to browse and purchase products online.
 The website is built with modern web technologies and features a responsive design that works on desktop and mobile devices.
-The goal of this project is to provide users with a seamless shopping experience and a user-friendly interface.\n\n
+The goal of this project is to provide users with a seamless shopping experience and a user-friendly interface.

 Features\n
 User authentication and authorization